microsoft/vscode-docs/docs/editor/node-debugging.md

 * `localRoot` - VS Code's root directory.
 See sections 'Remote Debugging Node.js' below.
 * `remoteRoot` - Node's root directory.
 See sections 'Remote Debugging Node.js' below.
 * `processId` - debugger tries to attach to this process after having sent a USR1 signal.
-With this the debugger can attach to an already running process that was not started in debug mode.
+With this setting, the debugger can attach to an already running process that was not started in debug mode.

-## Node Console
+## Node console

-By default, Node.js debug sessions launch the target in the internal VS Code _Debug Console_.
-Since the Debug Console does not support programs that need to read input from the console, you can enable either an _External Terminal_ or use the VS Code _Integrated Terminal_ by setting the `console` attribute in your launch configuration to `externalTerminal` or `integratedTerminal` respectively.
+By default, Node.js debug sessions launch the target in the internal VS Code Debug Console.
+Since the Debug Console does not support programs that need to read input from the console, you can enable either an external terminal_ or use the VS Code Integrated Terminal by setting the `console` attribute in your launch configuration to `externalTerminal` or `integratedTerminal` respectively.
 The default is `internalConsole`.

-If the _External Terminal_ is used, you can configure which terminal program to use via the `terminal.external.windowsExec`, `terminal.external.osxExec`, and `terminal.external.linuxExec` settings.
+If an external terminal is used, you can configure which terminal program to use via the `terminal.external.windowsExec`, `terminal.external.osxExec`, and `terminal.external.linuxExec` settings.

 ## Launch configuration support for 'npm' and other tools

-Instead of launching the node program directly with node, you can use 'npm' scripts or other task runner tools directly from a launch configuration:
+Instead of launching the Node.js program directly with node, you can use 'npm' scripts or other task runner tools directly from a launch configuration:

 - Any program available on the PATH (for example 'npm', 'mocha', 'gulp', etc.) can be used for the `runtimeExecutable` attribute and arguments can be passed via `runtimeArgs`.
 - You do not have to set the `program` attribute if your npm script or other tool implicitly specifies the program to launch.